null8626/tio.js/README.md

 <details>
 <summary><b>Setting a default timeout</b></summary>

-Just like setting a default language beforehand, you can set default timeouts so you don't have to enter the same arguments again.
+Just like setting a default programming language beforehand, you can set default timeouts so you don't have to enter the same arguments again.

 ```js
 tio.defaultTimeout = 10000